Joseph Kabila

-Joseph Kabila Kabange (/kæˈbiːlə/ kab-EE-lə, /fr/; born 4 June 1971) is a Congolese politician and former military officer who served as the fourth President of the Democratic Republic of the Congo from 2001 to 2019.
-He took office ten days after the assassination of his father, President Laurent-Désiré Kabila in the context of the Second Congo War.
-He founded the People's Party for Reconstruction and Democracy (PPRD) in 2002 and was allowed to remain in power after the 2003 Pretoria Accord ended the war as the president of the country's new transitional government.
-He was elected as president in 2006 and re-elected in 2011 for a second term.
-Since stepping down after the 2018 election, Kabila, as a former president, serves as a senator for life.
+Joseph Kabila Kabange (/kæˈbiːlə/ kab-EE-lə, /fr/; born 4 June 1971) is a Congolese politician and former military officer who was the fourth president of the Democratic Republic of the Congo from 2001 to 2019.
+He took office ten days after the assassination of his father, President Laurent-Désiré Kabila, in the context of the Second Congo War.
+He was allowed to remain in power as the president of the new transitional government after the 2002 peace agreements ended the war.
+Kabila founded the People's Party for Reconstruction and Democracy (PPRD) and was elected president in 2006.
+He was re-elected for a second term in 2011.
+Since stepping down after the 2018 election, Kabila, as a former president, is a senator for life.
 Kabila was the country's second-longest serving president.